About the LYC Foundation

 Diana Yeh (http://www.city.ac.uk/people/academics/diana-yeh) is a Lecturer in Sociology, Culture and the Creative Industries at City, University of London.
 She has undertaken several years of fieldwork on Li Yuan-chia, tracing his life and artistic work from London, Cumbria, Bologna and Taipei to Guangxi.
 Her essays on Li are published in China Fictions/English Language: Essays in Diaspora, Memory, Story (Rodopi: 2008); The Reception of Chinese Art across Cultures (Cambridge Scholars Publishing 2014); and Viewpoint: A Retrospective of Li Yuan Chia (Taipei Fine Arts Museum 2015).
 She is also currently writing a book arising from her research on Li and other Chinese diaspora artists in the UK. email@example.com

-Nick Sawyer hitched to London in 1965 where he met and became a close friend of Li.
+Nick Sawyer met and became a friend of Li at Signals London in 1965.
 He has worked as stage technician and construction site manager.
 One of the original Trustees of the Li Yuan-chia Foundation, Sawyer now manages the Foundation.
 His essays on Li are included in the catalogue, Li Yuan-chia: tell me what is not yet said (InIVA, London, 2001) and in The David Jones Journal.
 In 2014, Sawyer, along with Brett, was a UK co-curator of exhibition Viewpoint: A Retrospective of Li Yuan-chia in Taipei Fine Arts Museum,Taiwan.